-The Company has arrangements with some local bus and train operators for the purchase of annual season tickets at preferential rates e.g. Reading Buses.
+Brighter Futures for Children has arrangements with some local bus and train operators for the purchase of annual season tickets at preferential rates e.g. Reading Buses.

 The parent/young person should contact the relevant transport provider to purchase tickets.